 As we begin our new cycle of A POSSIBLE PRACTICE, we welcome our nine featured artists to reflect on how the world keeps ending, and the world goes on.
 In this series of interviews, we’ll discover more about each artist’s work, their practices, and what it means to be making art during this time of intense global change.
-Elizabeth Kane is an artist living in Waterville, ME.
+EA Kane is an artist living in Waterville, ME.
 Their work has appeared in The River, 30North, and Wanderlust Journal, and they were Alice James Books’ first ever Director’s Chair Fellow.

 Rainbow, 2018. | rebirth, 2019.